UKCloud/documentation/articles/vmware/vmw-faq.md

 ### How up to date are the operating system images and mirrors?

-All CentOS, Ubuntu, Red Hat and Debian distributions are automatically updated to contain the latest patches and releases.
-For a list of supported operating systems, and instructions on how to access these repositories, see the Knowledge Centre.
+All CentOS, Ubuntu, Red Hat and Debian distributions include update mechanisms to install the latest patches and releases.
+For a list of supported operating systems, and instructions on how to access these update repositories, see the Knowledge Centre.

 ### What anti-virus do you offer on this service?